Sosnac/PredictorA/README.md

   Made with ❤️ by David Sosnac- Lead Developer and the PredictorA community
 </div>

-All rights reserved, copyright ©2026
+All rights reserved, copyright ©2026 David Sosnac
----